Mitochondrial Augmentation Technology (MAT)

 Primary Mitochondrial Diseases (PMDs) are a heterogeneous group of disorders caused by mutations or deletions in nuclear or mitochondrial DNA (mtDNA), displaying a wide range of severity and phenotypes.
 These complex, multi-systemic and rare group of diseases occur as a result of mitochondrial dysfunction.

 Secondary mitochondrial diseases, or diseases associated with mitochondrial dysfunction.
-Amassing evidence has demonstrated the involvement of mitochondrial dysfunction in a variety of degenerative disorders.
-This includes more common diseases of the bone marrow, such as myelodysplastic syndrome (MDS), as well as diseases of other tissues, for example neurocognitive disorders such as Alzheimer's disease.
-Preliminary preclinical evidence suggests that mitochondrial augmentation may benefit clinically relevant aspects of these disorders.
+Amassing evidence has demonstrated the involvement of mitochondrial dysfunction in a variety of degenerative disorders, including myelodysplastic syndrome (MDS), Cardiovascular diseases, Alzheimer's disease and more.

 Beyond HSPCs: Mitochondrial augmentation of additional cell types.